 Around 40 nesting pairs remain in the wild, making the Florida grasshopper sparrow North America’s most endangered bird.
 Habitat fragmentation and loss due to development, lack of frequent prairie fires, storm-related flooding, and high nest predation rates have caused a dramatic decline in its population over the past 40 years.

-Ground-nesting birds like the Florida grasshopper sparrow suffer high nest failure in the best of times, and are able to re-nest several times a year in response.
+Ground-nesting birds like the Florida grasshopper sparrow suffer high nest failure but are able to re-nest several times a year in response.
 They are responding well to a captive breeding program established by the U. S. Fish and Wildlife Service (USFWS) at nonprofit White Oak Conservation in Yulee, FL, which the Foundation, the Florida Fish and Wildlife Conservation Commission (FWC), White Oak, and others are helping fund.
 Each nesting pair at White Oak is producing an astounding average of nine fledglings/year.
 The first of these captive-reared sparrows began being released back into the wild in May 2019, in hope of stabilizing and growing the largest-remaining wild population of the birds.
 More than 300 birds have been released since 2019, with releases ongoing.
 As of June 2021, biologists have detected at least 60 released birds in the population, including both males and females.
-65% of the birds hatched in the wild in 2020 had at least one captive-reared bird have had 15 nests, 11 of which have fledged young.
-So far, 27 fledglings have been produced by pairs with at least one captive-reared bird.
+65% of the birds hatched in the wild in 2020 had at least one captive-bred and released parent.
+Biologists are still collecting data for the 2021 breeding season, but numbers are expected to be similar to 2020.